rcrdk/myside-test/README.md

 ## 🔖 To-do:
 - The external API does not provide a query string search options.
 Until this feature is not implemented, the front-end use memoization to process query search and pagination.
 - The external API accepts any number as param when accessing the product page.
 When accessing with an non-existent id is returned the last product added.
 By adding an string ID an properly 404 page is shown.
+- Apply tests using JEST and React Testing Library.
+- Cart functionalities.

 ## ⚙️ Usage